utiasASRL/ros2-vicon-receiver/README.md

 # Vicon wrapper for ROS2

-This ros2 package can be used to stream data from a VICON mocap system and publish it to custom ROS2 topics.
+This ros2 package can be used to stream data from a Vicon mocap system and publish it to custom ROS2 topics.
 This repository has the following changes from the [original code base](https://github.com/OPT4SMART/ros2-vicon-receiver):
 - IPs adapted to the My580 motion capture system
 - Pose information is broadcast as a tf2

 If you are using this repo and encounter any problems please report an issue!

+## Network setup

+When connected via ethernet to the Vicon desktop computer, set the IP address manually to 192.168.10.1.
+Use 255.255.255.0 for netmask and 192.168.10.1 for gateway.
+See [doc/0_network.png](doc/0_network.png) for a screenshot of the Ubuntu settings.

+If there are no recognized objects in the Vicon area, it's normal that you don't receive any data.
+Data will start to be published once your object is registered and actively tracked inside the Vicon software.

+In case you still do not receive any data, make sure that the Vicon machine is publishing, and to the correct IP.
+In particular, Vicon should be publishing via UDP object stream to 192.168.10.2.
+See [doc/1_vicon_settings.png](doc/1_vicon_settings.png) and [doc/2_vicon_udp.png](doc/2_vicon_udp.png) for where to find these settings.

 ## Instructions (from original repository)